Honey Balsamic Pork Tenderloin

 Once the tenderloin is browned, remove it from the skillet and slice it into about 1″ thick medallions.
 The photo below shows the colors after searing ~ it is notdone at this point.

 Lower the heat to medium and add the medallions to the skillet, season with salt and pepper and cook 1 1/2 minutes per side.

 After the medallions have cooked, remove them from the skillet and tent with aluminum foil to keep them warm.
 Reduce the heat to medium-low and pour in the reserved marinade.
-Cook 5 minutes or until it’s reduced, stirring occasionally then brush the glaze over the top of the sliced pork medallions.
+Cook 5 minutes or until it’s reduced, stirring occasionally then brush the glaze over the pork.

 We love this Honey Balsamic Pork Tenderloin with a side of smashed potatoes.
-It goes really well with the pork and also cooks quickly since and no peeling the potatoes is also a plus.
-When pork tenderloins are on sale, I’ll buy extra and freeze them so I have the pork on hand for this recipe and another favorite, Apricot Glazed Pork .
+When pork tenderloin is on sale, I’ll buy extra and freeze them so I have the pork on hand for this recipe and another favorite, Apricot Glazed Pork .

 If you tried this recipe or any other on the blog, don’t forget to leave a comment or star rating ~ I love hearing from you!